nathanielng/community-starter-kit/README.md

 # welcome bot: A Probot App

-This is the Welcome app.
+This is the Welcome app, an app to help new users.

 ## What it does

-This app will automatically generates friendly messages when new team members create their first issue and open or merge their first pull request.
+This app automatically generates friendly messages when new team members create their first issue and open or merge their first pull request.

 ## Getting started